Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ## Additional Information :heavy_plus_sign:

 > **How did you hear about the Grants Program?**
-- we are following the polkadot ecosystem since its eraly stage
+- We are following the polkadot ecosystem since its early stage
 > others
 - We have just started a conversation with a team working in stealth mode on a massive blockchain project that is interesting in our solution